Frankie Lymon's Tombstone Blues 5: The Wives

 All these arguments were laid forth in voluminous briefs, memoranda, and affidavits filed in Surrogate Court.
 What seemed pretty clear from all the filings is the reason why, 20 years afterward, it had become so important to be Frankie Lymon's legal widow.

 The elephant in the room was the large sum of money that would be awarded to whoever was determined to be the songwriters of "Why Do Fools Fall in Love.”
 It was copyrighted in the names of Frankie Lymon and Morris Levy.
 Leon Borstein, Levy's attorney, said that Levy "assisted in the writing of the song; you have to remember, if he added one word, that's sufficient" to justify co-authorship.
 Borstein also said that Lymon, who was always pestering Levy for money, sold Levy the copyright to all his songs and that Levy has a signed document to that effect.
 "Remember, Frankie needed the money badly," Borstein said.
-"He had been busted in California again for drugs."
+"He had been busted in California again for drugs.
 The sum,” he said, "might have been $1,500."

-"Why Do Fools Fall in Love" became part of the American Graffiti film soundtrack and album, was a big pop hit single and album for Diana Ross in 1981, and had been used in a greeting card commercial.
+"Why Do Fools Fall in Love" was part of the American Graffiti film soundtrack and album, a big pop hit single and album for Diana Ross in 1981, and had been used in a greeting card commercial.
 By the time of the trial, publishing rights to the song might have been worth seven figures.

 The monetary figure was estimated by Chuck Rubin, a former agent, who Paula Span described as “a kind of musical bounty hunter.”
 She also wrote that he established his Artists Rights Enforcement Corp. in 1981 to hound, bully, or sue record companies that he thought were depriving artists of their earnings, while taking a substantial cut for his efforts.